-Acupuncture is an ancient form of Chinese medicine involving the insertion of fine needles into the skin at specific points on the body to achieve a therapeutic effect.
-No drug is injected.
-The needles alone create the beneficial effects of acupuncture.
-It is used to encourage natural healing, improve mood and energy, reduce or relieve pain and improve function of affected areas of the body.
+Acupuncture can be effective in treating a wide variety of conditions and Teamworks is proud to offer both traditional and contemporary forms of treatment.
+It is effective in encouraging natural healing, improving mood and energy, reducing or relieving pain and improving function of affected areas of the body.
 It is safe and effective and is often successfully used as an alternative to medications or even surgery.

 - Psychological – e.g. depression, anxiety, panic attack, insomnia

 - Women’s health – e.g. ammenorrhea, dysmenorrhea, menopause, PMS

 - Musculoskeletal – e.g. frozen shoulder, low back pain, arthritis, tennis elbow

 - Neurological – e.g. headache and migraine, vertigo, sciatica, Meniere’s disease

 - Respiratory – e.g. asthma, bronchitis, sinusitis, common cold